 - 23 July 2009.
-Heavy_Severe hailstorms occurred over eastern and central Switzerland and caused damage to buildings amounting to around 261 million CHF in Switzerland (NCCS, 2021).
+Heavy hailstorms occurred over eastern and central Switzerland and caused damage to buildings amounting to around 261 million CHF in Switzerland (NCCS, 2021).
 The weather over Central Europe was dominated by a southwesterly flow and large temperature contrasts (Fig. 2a).
-Strong lifting associated with this a cold front resulted in severe thunderstorms, leading to several long hail swaths that can be seen in radar observations (shown laterFig.
-5a). - 1 June 2013.
+Strong lifting associated with this cold front resulted in severe thunderstorms leading to several long hail swaths that can be seen in radar observations (shown later). - 1 June 2013.
 Warm and humid air transported from the northeast towards the Alps encountered cool air from the west (Fig. 2b).
-The event produced heavy precipitation rain (without hail) in a very narrow band near the foothills of the Alps and caused water discharges with return periods of 10 to 30 years reported from several weather stations in central and eastern Switzerland (FEON, 2013; Grams et al., 2014).
-We selected this event to evaluate the ability of the model to simulate heavy precipitation rain without hail. - 18 June 2013.
+The event produced heavy precipitation (without hail) in a very narrow band near the foothills of the Alps and caused discharges with return periods of 10 to 30 years reported from several weather stations in central and eastern Switzerland (FEON, 2013; Grams et al., 2014).
+We selected this event to evaluate the ability of the model to simulate heavy precipitation without hail. - 18 June 2013.
 A low pressure system was situated over the Bay of Biscay (Fig. 2c) and brought warm and moist unstable air masses to central Europe with very large CAPE (not shown).
 Several localized and short-lived thunderstorm cells developed in the afternoon to the east of this system.
-Hailstones observed near Zurich caused massive localized damages damage estimated at 15 million CHF according to the building insurance of the Canton of Zürich (Gebäudeversicherung Kanton Zürich, GVZ (2013)). - 25 June 2017.
+Hailstones observed near Zurich caused massive localized damages estimated at 15 million CHF according to the building insurance of the Canton of Zürich (Gebäudeversicherung Kanton Zürich, GVZ (2013)). - 25 June 2017.
 This event is characterized by heavy precipitation which occurred south of the Alps.
-A thunderstorm that hit the city of Lugano in the early morning produced 81.5 mm of precipitation rainfall within an hour, which is expected over a long period of time less frequently than every 100 years (MeteoSwiss, 2017).
+A thunderstorm that hit the city of Lugano in the early morning produced 81.5 mm of precipitation within an hour, which is expected over a long period of time less frequently than every 100 years (MeteoSwiss, 2017).
 It was the second hottest June since measurements began in 1864 (MeteoSwiss, 2017).
 Prior to this event, the high temperatures above 30 °C recorded in the Po Valley lasted for more than three days.
 A surface front was not present but a short-wave upper-level trough moving over Switzerland can be seen from the geopotential field at 500 hPa (Fig. 2d). - 8 July 2017.
-Multiple convective cells were triggered successively near the castern edge of the Jura mountains, and then propagated and further developed in the afternoon.
-This event was embedded into the strong westerlies with high surface temperature ahead of a pronounced upper-level cut-off low in Spain (Fig. 2e).
-There was also hail in France and Southern GermanySeveral convective cells developed to the east of the Black Forest and moved towards Lake Constance.
-Later
+Multiple convective cells were triggered successively near the eastern edge of the Jura mountains, and then propagated and further developed in the afternoon.
+This event was embedded into the strong westerlies with high surface temperature ahead of a pronounced upper-level cut-off low (Fig. 2e).
+There was also hail in France and Southern Germany.